The best VoIP services offer a seamless online telecoms system that can suit any size of office.

 The cheapest plan comes in at $19.99 per user per month and offers a fairly limited range of features, such as unlimited calls in the US and Canada, as well as a toll-free or local number with 100 free minutes - barely just over an hour.
 On the plus side, however, there are call management features and phone system administration tools, and audio is provided in full HD voice.
 There's also a voicemail to email feature, as well as voice to text.

-It's only really when you go up a step get to the Standard plan at $24.99 per user per month that the full power of this cloud-based VoIP system really begins to show.
+It's only really when you go up a step get to the Standard annual plan at $24.99 per user per month that the full power of this cloud-based VoIP system really begins to show.
 There's unlimited audio and video conferencing, though with the latter limited to four participants.
 It's at this level that the multi-level attendant becomes available, along with unlimited internet fax.

-However, the Premium plan, priced at $34.99 per user per month increases the video conferencing limit to 100 participants, and also adds Single Sign On (SSO), multi-site support, and integration with CRM software such as SalesForce and Zendesk.
+However, the Premium annual plan, priced at $34.99 per user per month increases the video conferencing limit to 100 participants, and also adds Single Sign On (SSO), multi-site support, and integration with CRM software such as SalesForce and Zendesk.

 Additional numbers are available for an extra monthly fee, allowing for toll-free, local, international, and vanity numbers as required.